Are Bi-Weekly Mortgage Plans Worth It?

 Bi-weekly programs work, but you may not need to sign up for one to make it happen.
 In fact, many times you can self-manage your loan and make extra payments without signing up for anything – and you’ll probably see better results in the long run.

 How does this work?
-Instead of sending payments to your lender every other week, you can reach the same goal by making your regular monthly payment and then
+Instead of sending payments to your lender every other week, you can reach the same goal by making your regular monthly payment and then adding 1/12 of your regular mortgage payment to your monthly amount.
+So, if you pay $1,000 every month for your mortgage payment, start paying $1,085 each month.
+That extra amount will be considered your 13th payment at the end of the year.

 Why would we suggest self-managing versus signing up for a bi-weekly payment program?
 Two reasons:

-1) limit your financial obligation
+- limit your financial obligation; and

 There are different bi-weekly payment programs available in the market.
 Do your homework to make sure you understand how they post your payments.
 In some cases, the payments will only be posted once a month – which pretty much defeats the purpose of bi-weekly payments.
 And, some programs require fees for set up and charge a penalty if you decide to stop making bi-weekly payments prior to the end of the year.

 You’re committed to making the payments when you use a bi-weekly payment program.
-So, if you think you may have
+So, if you think you may have difficulty, or lack the discipline to make extra payments each month, consider asking your lender if they have a bi-weekly payment program.

 Information is for informational purposes only and is not intended to provide legal or financial advice.
 The views expressed are those of the author.